Customers will never love a company until the employees love it first. -Simon Sinek

 The success speaks with these two factors that management handles.

-- Awareness: Program’s awareness is key to employee participation, and active participation is the first step to the program's success.
+- Program awareness is key to employee participation, and active participation is the first step to the program's success.

-- Confidentiality: As we discussed earlier, employees hesitate to participate because of the confidentiality issues.
+- Employees hesitate to participate because of confidentiality issues.
 You can address the issue in workshops conducted by EAP professionals.

 Active employee participation and higher ROI indicate more success.
 The program's ROI can be measured by the key performance indicators listed below.

 - Improved productivity

 - Reduced accidents at Workplace